mohamad-aljeiawi/cping/README.md

 ## 🤝 Contributing

-We welcome contributions to improve cping-app!
+We welcome contributions to improve cping!
 Please follow these guidelines:

 ### Development Workflow